snorkel-team/snorkel/RELEASING.md

 ## Before You Start

-Make sure you have [PyPI](https://pypi.org) and [PyPI Test](https://test.pypi.org/) accounts with maintainer access to the Snorkel project.
+Make sure you have [PyPI](https://pypi.org) account with maintainer access to the Snorkel project.
 Create a .pypirc in your home directory.
 It should look like this: